Free BOTOX® (Botulinum Toxin) Patient Consent Forms (PDF)

 Botox Patient Consent Form Example

-A Botox Patient Consent Form is a document that a patient signs off on to give consent to have a treatment done.
-The consent form needs to have specific information on it that explains to the patient what the cosmetic procedure is, what the potential risks, side effects or complications are, and any financial requirements.
-Once signed by the patient, it is a legally binding consent form that allows the practitioner to proceed with the treatment.
+It needs to have specific information on it that explains to the patient what the cosmetic procedure is, what the potential risks, side effects, or complications are, and any financial requirements.
+Once signed by the patient, it is a legally binding document that allows the practitioner to proceed with the treatment.

 The consent form should be used during the first consultation regarding the treatment.
-This allows the practitioner and patient to go over each area carefully, enable the patient to ask questions, and ensures that the patient fully understands what they are consenting to.
+This allows the practitioner and patient to go over each area carefully, enables the patient to ask questions, and ensures that the patient fully understands what they are consenting to.

 • Nausea